Danielle Cuttino: Professional clubs

+Galatasaray

+She signed a 1-year contract with Galatasaray on June 20, 2023.

 USA National Team

 Cuttino joined the national team in 2019 and won a gold medal at the 2019 Women's Pan-American Volleyball Cup.
 She was the captain and won a bronze medal at the 2021 Women's Pan-American Volleyball Cup, with a team leading 15 points in the bronze medal match.